-Taxpayers can also claim allowance for insurance premium paid for additional voluntary pension insurance in the size up to 5.844% of his gross wage, but the monthly allowance cannot be higher than the amount set by law €195.06.
+Disabled person's allowance is granted to all taxpayers who are heavily disabled.
+Seniority allowance is granted to all taxpayers aged 65 and over.
+Self-employed professionals in the field of culture and self-employed journalist are entitled to the annual allowance equal to 15% of their income, but the allowance cannot be higher than €25,500 per year.
+Taxpayers can also claim allowance for insurance premium paid for additional voluntary pension insurance in the size up to 5.844% of his gross wage, but the allowance cannot be higher than the amount set by law.
+Special allowance for selected expenses has been abolished since 2007.